Lumiera

 major distribution or mirror site

-similar to the above, this is a complete debian depot, but it is backed by a database and allows for much more flexible configuration and is highly automated.
+similar to the above, this is a complete Debian depot, but it is backed by a database and allows for much more flexible configuration and is highly automated.

 everyday usage